10 of the Best Things About Camping

 from Wildlife Promise

 Camping provides some of the best opportunities to take photos and show off all the cool things you’re doing.
 A gorgeous landscape, mouth-watering food, great friends and crazy adventures.
-This summer, capture and share your cookout or Great American Backyard Campout memories using the hashtag #campie (a selfie taken while camping out) on Instagram or Twitter.
+This summer, capture and share your cookout or Great American Campout memories using the hashtag #campie (a selfie taken while camping out) on Instagram or Twitter.

 Here’s a countdown of the 10 best things about camping that you can include in your #campie.
 What’s your favorite thing about camping?